ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ![vpc-transit-asymmetric-spoke-fw](images/vpc-transit-hidden/vpc-transit-asymmetric-spoke-fw.svg){: class="center"}
 {: style="text-align: center;"}

-The green path is an example of the originator spoke0 zone 1 10.1.1.4 routing to spoke 1 zone 0 10.0.2.4.
+The green path is an example of the originator spoke 0 zone 1 10.1.1.4 routing to spoke 1 zone 0 10.0.2.4.
 The matching egress route is:

 Zone|Destination|Next hop
 --|--|--